 2. Choose fruit

-We’re not talking about fruit smoothies or fruit juices but actual pieces of fresh fruit.
-A smoothie might seem healthy but they often include apple or orange juice that can be full of sugar.
-Opting for a piece of fruit cuts this sugar out and also means you’ll be getting the added benefit of the extra fibre in the flesh that can often be filtered out by smoothies.
-Why is this so important?
-The fibre help slow your absorption of the sugars found in fruit.
+We’re talking about actual pieces of fresh fruit.
+They might seem healthy, but smoothies and fruit juices can be full of sugar.
+Opting for a piece of fruit excludes added sugar and also means you’ll be getting the added benefit of the extra fibre in the flesh that is often left out of smoothies.

 3. Ditch the car

-4. Change one of your alcoholic drinks for a soft drink once a week
+4. Change one of your alcoholic drinks for a water once a week

-Let’s assume you’re one of the good guys and stick to the recommended weekly alcohol limit of 20 units.
-That’s around 8-10 pints a week, depending on strength.
+Let’s assume you’re sticking to the recommended weekly alcohol limit of 14 units.
+That’s around 6 pints a week, depending on strength.
 With the average pint containing 182 calories, by changing one of them a week to a glass of water you make a quick and easy cut to your calorie intake.